study-pm/devops/src/docker_labs/02/README.md

 ```

 ### Underlying commands
 There are multiple underlying scripts used for building the service functions.
-The sections below describe the commands used for managing the provided service and .
+The sections below describe the commands used for managing the provided service and building the necessary resources.

+#### Pre-requisite
+There should be the following files (committed) in your working directory:
+- *build.Dockerfile*

+In case any of them missing, run the *[create.sh](./create.sh)* script before executing the *start* command.

 #### Creating Dockerfile
 ```docker